-- Complete the 2019-2020 FAFSA or 2019-2020 CA Dream Act by the March 2nd deadline or September 2nd deadline. - Meet the Cal Grant Income and Asset Ceilings. - Be a California resident or meet AB540 criteria. - Be a U.S. Citizen or Eligible non-citizen or meet AB540 criteria. - Have a valid social security number or meet AB540 criteria. - Have registered with selective services, if required to do so. - Have not received a Bachelor's or professional degree. - Not owe a refund on any state/federal grants or be in default on a student loan. - Show financial need at Norco College. - Be enrolled at least half time (six or more units). - Meet the Norco College Student Financial Services Satisfactory Academic Progress standard (SAP).
+- Complete the 2023-2024 FAFSA or 2023-2024 CA Dream Act by the March 2nd deadline or September 2nd deadline. - Meet the Cal Grant Income and Asset Ceilings. - Be a California resident or meet AB540 criteria. - Be a U.S. Citizen or Eligible non-citizen or meet AB540 criteria. - Have a valid social security number or meet AB540 criteria. - Have not received a Bachelor's or professional degree. - Not owe a refund on any state/federal grants or be in default on a student loan. - Show financial need at Norco College. - Be enrolled at least half time (six or more units). - Meet the Norco College Student Financial Services Satisfactory Academic Progress standard (SAP).